MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/insights.md

 ![Screenshot showing KPI explanations](media/power-bi-insights/KPI-explanations.png)

 ## Details
-If the insight talks about multiple anomalies, or trends, clicking on the insight card will show you the “Details” cards to help you choose the specific anomaly/trend you’d like to get explanations for.
+If the insight talks about multiple anomalies, or trends, clicking on the insight card will show you the **Details** cards to help you choose the specific anomaly/trend/KPI segment you’d like to get explanations for.

 ![Screenshot showing details pane](media/power-bi-insights/details.png)

-## Limitations
+## Considerations and limitations

-1. If no insights found are found, you’ll be shown the following message.
-“We didn’t find any insights”.
-This happens if:
+1. If no insights found are found, you’ll be shown the following message: “We didn’t find any insights”.
+This can be because:
-  - The data & visuals are not supported
+  - The data or visuals aren't supported
      -	 Anomalies and trend insights are supported on time series with numeric data on visuals such as Line chart, Area chart, Stacked Area chart, Stacked bar chart, Stacked column chart, Clustered bar chart, Clustered column chart, KPI.
-KPI analysis insight is supported on KPI, Gauge and Card.
+KPI analysis insight is supported on KPI, Gauge, and Card.

      -	Anomalies and trends are only supported for built-in date hierarchy or date time fields.
-They are not supported on custom date hierarchy.
+They aren't supported on custom date hierarchy.
-  -	The data does not have significant anomalies and trends.
+  -	The data doesn't have significant anomalies or trends.
 You can try filtering your data or check back later when there’s new data.
-  -	In addition, the following functionality is not supported:
+  -	The following functionality isn't supported:
      - On-premises Reporting Services
      - Publish to Web
      -	On-premises Analysis Services